De Leon, Texas: Arrival of the train line

 The population of De Leon remained under 1,000 until 1910, when a branch of the Texas Central line, then leased by the Katy Railroad, was constructed from De Leon to Rising Star and Cross Plains.
 It was the only town in Comanche County with railroad service and a station.
 De Leon then became the center point for the Katy between Waco, Albany, and Cross Plains, thereby relocating numerous railroad crew members and their families to the city.
 The census of 1910 showed 1,015 citizens.
 De Leon continues to retain its rail service and the former Texas Central Katy line from Dublin to Gorman, nicknamed the "Peanut Line", is currently operated by the Fort Worth and Western Railroad.

 On Labor Day night 1918, oil was discovered north of De Leon just inside the Comanche County line near Desdemona.
 During the next two years, nearly 1000 wells were drilled in the area, and the population of De Leon rose to an estimate of more than 5,000 people.
 The boom was short-lived, though, and by the time the actual was census taken in 1920, the population was only 3,302.
-Since World War II, De Leon's population has stabilized around 2,500.
+Since World War II, De Leon's population has stabilized at approximately 2,500.

 Ranching dominated Comanche County until the coming of the Texas Central in 1881.
-Cotton soon became the primary crop, as immigrants from the Southern states, and in particular the area around Oxford and Pontotoc, Mississippi, came to the De Leon vicinity starting in 1890.
+Cotton soon became the primary crop, as immigrants from the Southern states, and in particular the area around Oxford and Pontotoc, Mississippi, came to the De Leon vicinity, starting in 1890.
 When the boll weevil began to make inroads in the area after 1910, farmers just west of town began to plant the small Spanish peanut.
-That quickly became the dominant crop, and in 1913, the De Leon Peanut Company was organized.
+That quickly became the predominant crop, and in 1913, the De Leon Peanut Company was organized.
 Over time, Comanche County became the leading peanut-producing county in the U.S. Coupled with production around the neighboring community of Gorman in Eastland County, most of the peanuts went into candy, particularly Curtis Candies' Baby Ruth and Butterfinger candy bars.
 Nabisco eventually purchased the De Leon Peanut Company.
 In the 21st century, peanut production has dropped dramatically.